 The new Massachusetts State House on Beacon Hill.

-Entering Grand Fromage's salon from the aft of the boat.
 Our comfy couch.
 The table goes up and down electrically for use as either a coffee table or as a dining room table.

 Across from the couch are two very comfortable chairs.
 The 50" flat screen TV comes out of a cabinet in front of the little red box to the right of the chairs.
+The salon looking down from the galley.

 The salon looking down from the galley.